 The non-custodial or the non-moving parent can also object to the proposed relocation if they file a motion with the court.
 The non-relocating parent can outline why they object to the proposed move in that motion.

 After that, under Missouri law, “the person seeking relocation shall file a response to the motion within fourteen days unless extended by the court for a good cause, and include a counter-affidavit setting forth the facts in support of the relocation as well as a proposed revised parenting plan for the child.”

 If the non-relocating parent fails to file such a motion within 30 days, their objection will most likely be waived, and the move will be permitted when the 60-day period expires, even without a court order.

-If parents don’t agree that the move would be in the best interests of the child or children and a party objecting files a formal Objection to Relocation, a judge will have to give the final decision on this matter by permitting the move or prohibiting it.
+If parents disagree that the move would be in the best interests of the child or children and a party objecting files a formal Objection to Relocation, a judge will have to give the final decision by permitting the move or prohibiting it.

 However, if the non-moving parent has received the notice and doesn’t object to the move, the parents must submit the terms of their agreement to the court.
 These terms also have to include a revised schedule of visitation and custody arrangements.

 How to Win a Relocation Custody Case in Missouri